Coursemology/coursemology2/CONTRIBUTING.md

 Take note that workflows do *not* persist their state, `save` needs to be called on the record.
 See `lib/extensions/deferred_workflow_state_persistence`.

+### Abilities
+When declaring [cancancan](https://github.com/CanCanCommunity/cancancan) abilities, use only hashes.
+Do not define an ability using a block as cancancan only allows a single `can` statement for a model if a block is used.
+If we use hashes, we can write multiple `can` statements and cancancan will combine them.

 ## Views
 The same code style for Ruby code applies to all views (e.g. single quotes unless interpolations are used.)
 There is no linting for views at this point, but that might change in future.